 - Subsidy to buy adapted vehicles and many others

-Persons having 40% or more disability can apply for a disability certificate provided their disability falls under the categories specified under the Rights of Persons with Disabilities Act, 2016.
+Individuals having 40% or more disability can apply for a disability certificate, provided their disability falls under the categories specified under the Rights of Persons with Disabilities Act, 2016.
 As per this act, a PwD (Person with Disability) is an individual with one or more of the disabilities mentioned in the categories below –

 1. Physical Disabilities –

 - Visual Impairment – Blindness, Low-vision

 - Locomotor Disability – Leprosy cured person, Cerebral palsy, Dwarfism, Muscular dystrophy, Acid attack victims